dheeraj9918/netflix-gpt/README.md

 - TMDB image CDN URL search
 - Made the browser page  amazing with tailwind css
 - Make custom hooks usePapularMovies for where api fetch
+- GPT Search page and gpt searchbar
+- make multilanguage page in our app

 # Features